Kassymkhan919/Synitheia/README.md

 ![Grey text box](https://i.imgur.com/r8qFPXr.png
  "Text box")

 ...are rounded grey boxes.
 Due to the constraints of Figma, typing interactions were not able to be as fluid.
-Therefore, to type into a textbox.
-Simply click on the textbox and the project will navigate as though the information was typed out.
+Therefore, to type into a textbox simply click on the textbox and the project will navigate as though the information was typed out.

 <br/>